Water Refill Stations

 Two old-style drinking fountains were replaced with new water refill stations in September 2011, shortly after the publication of the Assessment.
 And in September 2014, we installed a third Refill-it station in the newly renovated Lower Level.
 Each station features:

 - a counter that records each time a bottle is refilled

 Anyone who has tried to refill a water bottle at a typical water fountain knows how awkward - and messy - it can be.
 The water refill stations make it fast and easy to refill almost any water bottle, and they obviously work: on average, each refill station is used hundreds of times every day!

-Since they were installed, the stations have been used more than one and a quarter million times.
+Since they were installed, the stations have been used more than 2 million times.